Deep Nets: What have they ever done for Vision?: Towards Understanding Deep Nets

 \section{Towards Understanding Deep Nets}

 It is difficult to characterize what Deep Nets can do and to understanding their inner workings.
-Theoretical results show that multi-layer perceptrons, and hence Deep Nets, can represent any input output function provided there are a sufficient number of hidden units \citep{DBLP:journals/nn/HornikSW89}.
-But, as anybody who has proven theorems of this type is well aware \citep{DBLP:journals/nn/XuKY94}, theoretical results which hold in the asymptotic limit are of limited utility.
+Theoretical results show that multi-layer perceptrons, and hence Deep Nets, can represent any input output function provided there are a sufficient number of hidden units \citep{DBLP:journals/mcss/Cybenko89, DBLP:journals/nn/HornikSW89}.
+But, as the first author can testify from personal experience \citep{DBLP:journals/nn/XuKY94}, theoretical results which hold in the asymptotic limit are of limited utility.
 Much more valuable would be results which hold for limited numbers of hidden units and limited training data, but it is hard to see what meaningful theoretical results could be obtained for systems as complicated as Deep Nets.

 At a more intuitive level it seems possible to get some rough understanding of Deep Nets at least when applied to visual tasks.
 The hierarchical structure of Deep Nets is similar to classical models of the visual cortex such as the NeoCognition \citep{fukushima1982neocognitron} and HMax \citep{riesenhuber1999hierarchical} and captures many of the intuitions which motivated these models.
 Deep Nets contain feature representations where those at lower levels have receptive fields of limited sizes and which are sensitive to the precise positions of patterns.
 But as we ascend the hierarchy the receptive fields become larger and more sensitive to specific patterns, while being less concerned about their exact locations.